 Meghan Grace, Dawn Wiese, & William Foran examine how undergraduate men, particularly in fraternities, understand and engage in peer accountability, revealing greater confidence and participation among fraternity members compared to their unaffiliated peers.

-Jean Patterson & Chelsea Redger-Marquardt’s qualitative study uses sensemaking theory to evaluate how students make meaning of their experiences in a Living Learning Community (LLC), particularly in developing belonging and academic identity.
+Jean Patterson & Chelsea Redger-Marquardt’s qualitative study uses sensemaking theory to evaluate how students leaders and staff coordinators make meaning of their roles in a Living Learning Community (LLC).

 Gyasmine George-Williams led a team from Cal Poly Pomona to explore the impact of the Activism Growth Model (AGM) on student learning and identity development across interdisciplinary courses, highlighting how students apply self-awareness, community connection, and social justice advocacy to their academic and personal lives.

-In this portraiture study, John Smith III & Pietro Sasso capture the reflective narratives of international alumni to understand how their U.S. educational experiences shaped their personal and professional trajectories post-graduation.
+In this portraiture study, John Smith III & Pietro Sasso capture the reflective narratives about the US educational experiences of international alumni and offers insight into how institutions provide student support and services for international students.